Redon-Tech/Roblox-Purchasing-Hub/README.md

 # Overview

-This system is designed to be self-hosted if you want a hosted option visit [Redon Tech RPH](https://rph.redon.tech)(WIP).
+This system is designed to be self-hosted if you want a hosted option visit [Redon Hub](https://rph.redon.tech)(WIP).
 This purchasing system is designed to be just a great as other systems such as myPod, Kireko, ect. with more features and 100% free and open source.

 ## Features